 What is the application fee?

-We do not charge a fee to apply.
-We do however have an annual Membership fee of $60 to all our newly approved and active vendors which provides a $5 discount to the weekly stall fee, priority placement into market openings, and access to our online Members Portal.
+We do not charge a fee for new inquiries to apply.
+UVFM does however have an annual Membership fee of $60 to all our newly approved and active vendors which provides a $5 discount to the weekly stall fee, priority placement into market openings, and access to our online Members Portal.

 Agricultural Producer $50 / $45 Members